• Skip to primary navigation

 Aerial view of Vegetarian French Onion Soup in a white bowl next to cheese, thyme, and a baguette.

-The broth is lighter than the traditional beef broth used in French Onion Soup, so make sure to use a good quality one to maximize the flavor.
-I went with this recipe from My Humble Kitchen and added pieces of mushrooms, spinach, parsley, carrots, and onions to use up a few extra vegetables I had on hand.
+The vegetable broth is lighter than the traditional beef broth used in French Onion Soup, so make sure to use a good quality store-bought or homemade version to maximize the flavor.

 I placed slices of Gruyere cheese over the bread and barely overlapped the bowl so it completely covered the soup when broiled.